joebew42/twitch/docs/_posts/2017-08-28-lets-the-stream-begin.md

 The channel will be an **experiment**.
 If you want to know more about how the channel works, read about the official schedule, or how the monthly donation goals works, and other stuff, I invite you to read the channel panels.
 I would like to share my journey with you and make the channel grow only if you - *viewers* - wants.

-So, this space is born with the idea that I will share insights and experiences of journey here.
+So, this space is born with the idea that I will share insights and experiences of my journey.
 I am proudly to share with you what I think is a useful resource that each broadcaster should consider to make its channel better.
 It is a guide, that is called [A Guide to Streaming and Finding Success](http://www.overboredgaming.com/guide.html).
 I have read it, and I liked it so much.
 It is full of precious!

 The next journal update will be released on **September 4th**, when I will officialy start the channel.